+'''

+\subsection{Indexing}

-\subsection{Indexing} We want to create some index entries\index{research methods}% \index{methods!research}\index{research|see{methods}}.
+We want to create some index entries\index{research methods}%

-Execute latex small once.
+\index{methods!research}\index{research|see{methods}}.

+'''

+If using a Terminal window, execute pdflatex small.tex once.
 This will create a new file, small.idx, containing the index entries.
 However, some more pre-processing is required before they are ready to be typeset.
-You have to execute makeindex small.idx which creates a file small.ind from small.idx, which will then be included into small.tex the next time you execute latex small.
+You have to execute makeindex small.idx which creates a file small.ind from small.idx, which will then be included into small.tex the next time you execute pdflatex small.tex.
 Do so now and have a look at the index entries which will be at the end of the typeset document.
-Just as for references, the page numbers in the index entries will be updated each time you run latex, but the update will only become visible once you've used makeindex and latex once more.
-Additional information on indices can be found at
+Just as for references, the page numbers in the index entries will be updated each time you run pdflatex, but the update will only become visible once you've used makeindex and pdflatex once more.
+When using TeXnicCenter pressing Control-F7 should perform all these steps automatically for you.
+Once it is done press F5 to see its output PDF file.